tejaswini972/MCW-Security-baseline-on-Azure/README.md

 ### Workshop

-This workshop will guide you through an implementation of Azure Security Center and Microsoft Compliance Manager tools to ensure a secured and privacy focused Azure cloud-based architecture.
+In this workshop, you will learn how to design an implementation of Azure Security Center and Microsoft Compliance Manager tools to ensure a secure and privacy-focused Azure cloud-based architecture.

+At the end of this workshop, you will be better able to secure your cloud-based applications and services, while ensuring privacy standards are followed and your architecture is compliant.

 ### Whiteboard design session

-This whiteboard design session is designed to provide exposure to many of Microsoft Azure’s security features.
-The goal is to show an end-to-end solution, leveraging many of these technologies, but not necessarily doing work in every component possible.
+In this workshop, you will learn how to design an implementation of Azure Security Center and Microsoft Compliance Manager tools to ensure a secure and privacy-focused Azure cloud-based architecture.

+At the end of this workshop, you will be better able to secure your cloud-based applications and services, while ensuring privacy standards are followed and your architecture is compliant.

 ### Hands-on lab

-In this hands-on lab, you will implement many of the Azure Security Center features to secure their cloud-based Azure infrastructure (IaaS) and applications (Paas).
-Specifically, you will ensure that any internet exposed resources have been property secured and any non-required internet access disabled.
-Additionally you will implement a “jump machine” for admins with Application Security enabled  to prevent admins from installing non-approved software and potentially exposing cloud resources.
+In this hands-on lab, you will implement many of the Azure Security Center features to secure their cloud-based Azure infrastructure (IaaS) and applications (PaaS).
+Specifically, you will ensure that any internet exposed resources have been properly secured and any non-required internet access disabled.
+Additionally, you will implement a “jump machine” for admins. with Application Security enabled to prevent admins from installing non-approved software and potentially exposing cloud resources.
 You will then utilize custom alerts to monitor for TCP/IP Port Scans and then fire alerts and run books based on those attacks.

+At the end of this hands-on lab, you will be better able to design and build secure cloud-based architectures, and to improve the security of existing applications hosted within Azure.

 ## Azure services and related products